Second Federal Republic of Mexico: Mexican American War

+Restoration of the Federal System

-Salas allowed the exiled Santa Anna to return to the nation, and the latter embraced the liberal Constitution of 1824.
+Salas allowed the exiled Santa Anna to return to the nation, and the latter embraced the liberal Constitution of 1824, thus restoring the federal system and giving birth to the era of the Second Federal Republic.
 Salas now formed his cabinet out of liberals and Santa Anna supporters, including ex president Valentin Gomez Farias who now received the post of finance minister.

-Towards the end of August, a proposal for peace arrived from the American government through the intermediary of the governor of Veracruz.
-The American government advised President Salas to treat the annexation of Texas as an established irrevocable fact.
-Salas decided to stall, and replied that he could not deal with the matter until congress met.

 Congress finally opened its sessions on December 5, 1846, at midnight, composed mostly of liberals.
 General Salas opened the session by lamenting the defeats that the military had faced, but expressed hope for the army of twenty thousand men that Santa Anna had gathered at San Luis Potosi.
 He expressed that he was completely behind continuing the war,.
 He also expounded upon the peace proposals that had been forwarded to him by the American government.
 In December the congress elected Santa Anna and Gomez Farias as president and vice-president respectively.
 Both men had previously won the elections of 1832 in the same fashion.
 They assumed power on the 24th.

-Gomez Farias now declared that the war would be waged for as long as it took to expel the Americans from all Mexican territory.